JackDyre/spotify-file-storage/README.md

 python read.py
 ```

-Will prompt you for a header playlist ID, then open a file dialogue for you to select a destination directory, then reads and converts the Spotify track IDs to binary.
+Will prompt you for a header playlist ID, then open a file dialog for you to select a destination directory, then reads and converts the Spotify track IDs to binary.
 Will write the file to the selected directory.

 ## Dependencies